David Mabuza: Early life and career

 David Dabede Mabuza was born on 25 August 1960 at Phola near Hazyview in what became Mpumalanga province.
 His parents were farmers.
+He was the sixth of 12 children - eight girls and four boys.
 He matriculated at Khumbula High School, also in Mpumalanga.
 He earned a teaching diploma, specialising in mathematics education, from the Mgwenya College of Education in 1985; he was also secretary of the Black Consciousness-aligned Azania Student Organisation (AZASO) from 1984 to 1985.
 While studying at the University of South Africa for his Bachelor of Arts in psychology, which he earned in 1989, he began work as a schoolteacher.
 He taught at KaNgwane Department of Education from 1986 to 1988 and was Principal of Lungisani Secondary School, also in Mpumalanga, from 1989 to 1993.

 He also continued his political engagements: he was chairperson of the National Education Union of South Africa from 1986 to 1988, treasurer of Foundation for Education with Production from 1986 to 1990, and a co-ordinator of the National Education Crisis Committee from 1987 to 1989.
 According to journalist Ferial Haffajee, Mathews Phosa recruited Mabuza into the United Democratic Front in 1986.
 From 1988 to 1991, in the penultimate phase of apartheid, he chaired the South African Democratic Teachers Union, an affiliate of the influential Congress of South African Trade Unions.